 Identified below are major constraints that most bicyclists in and around Albuquerque encounter on their bicycle trips.
-Figure 5: Opportunities and Constraints, provides a graphical display of these constraints.
+Maps 2 through 5 in Appendix B provide a graphical display of these constraints.
 To provide a direct, safe and connected bikeway and multi-use trail network, the following constraints should be considered and resolved when possible: